Skip to content

 This is where it gets its name from.
 These yellow feathers make it easy to identify the yellow-rumped warbler in the wild.
 The yellow-rumped warbler is a small bird, measuring around 5 to 6 inches in length.
 It has a slim body with a pointed beak and long wings.

-It has adapted well to different environments and can thrive in both deciduous and coniferous forests.
+It has adapted well to different environments and can thrive in deciduous and coniferous forests.
 The yellow-rumped warbler has a diverse.

 KingdomAnimalia